-Assembly bye-poll results: Counting of votes to begin at 8 am

-Counting for two Lok Sabha seats in Kerala’s Wayanad and Nanded in Maharashtra will also start at the same time.
+Bye-poll results: Priyanka Gandhi Vadra leads from Wayanad

+As per the trends at 10.15 am, Vadra had secured 1,32,543 of the total votes counted.
+Communist Party of India candidate Sathyan Mokeri was trailing behind with 43,352 votes.

+In the Nanded Lok Sabha seat, the Congress’ Ravindra Chavan is leading with a slight margin over the Bharatiya Janata Party’s Santuk Hambarde.

-The counting of votes for the bye-elections to 46 Assembly constituencies and two Lok Sabha seats in 15 states will begin at 8 am on Saturday.
+The counting of votes for the bye-elections to 46 Assembly constituencies and the two Lok Sabha seats of Wayanad and Nanded across 15 states began at 8 am on Saturday.

 Voting for the bye-polls in Kerala’s Wayanad Lok Sabha constituency and 31 Assembly seats occurred on November 13.
 Voting for the remaining 15 Assembly constituencies and the Nanded Lok Sabha seat in Maharashtra was held on November 20.